North East Learning Journey – Health and Wellbeing

 Phase 4 – The Play Areas

 The play areas have created a space for the young and young at heart to use outdoor fitness equipment.
-There is also seating areas, and planting has been started to Play-area-1encourage wildlife such as bees and birds.
+There is also seating areas, and planting has been started to encourage wildlife such as bees and birds.

 Maud Village Trust successfully engaged with the local community, consulting with them about what matters to local people, what would improve the quality of life for residents and contribute to their overall Health and Wellbeing, and created a vibrant and viable community-owned resource.
 They have collaborated and entered into partnership with public bodies including NHS Grampian and Aberdeenshire Council, providing a platform for an Integrated Health and Social Care service which delivers a range of services that benefit the community.
 The Old Mart Community Resource Centre facilitates a multi-agency support network for local people, linking provision with need through a variety of activities and services which positively impact on the overall health and wellbeing of the community.